-An 1968 photo of the altar at the Church of the Epiphany in Los Angeles, from the La Raza Photograph Collection, courtesy of the UCLA Chicano Studies Research Center via RNS
+An 1968 photo of the altar at Church of the Epiphany in Los Angeles. © La Raza Staff.
+From the La Raza Photograph Collection.
+Courtesy of the UCLA Chicano Studies Research Center.

-The Rev. Tom Carey, vicar of the Church of the Epiphany, said the church has remained relevant all these years.
+The Rev. Tom Carey, vicar of Church of the Epiphany, said the church has remained relevant all these years.